• Instruction

 • The green reading process does not need to take a long time, keep the pace of play moving

 Have you ever struck a putt perfectly and had it miss the hole?
 This happens all the time, and most of it has to do with reading the greens incorrectly.
-When learning how to read greens, there are some basic tips you will need in order to do it properly.
+When learning how to read greens, there are some basic tips you will need to do it properly.

 Green reading changes based on the course you are playing, as well as the length of the putt.
 I’m going to give you my best information on how to read greens better so that you can make more putts the next time you head out to play.